vipulnaik/diet-exercise-health/notes/2021-08-11-dental-cleaning-trip.md

 # 2021-08-11 dental cleaning trip

-This is an attempt to describe, from recollection, the events of the dental cleaning trip on 2021-08-11.
+This is an attempt to describe, from recollection, the events of the dental cleaning trip to Total Health Dental Care at 3017 Telegraph Avenue, Suite 300 on 2021-08-11.
 General context is in the [2021 activity tracker](2021-activity-tracker.md#wednesday-august-11).
 My dental hygienist was Haylee.